Races of Farland

 The Elhil race is divided into three subraces (not including drow): The Altarim, the Galan, and the Ranarim.

 Altarim (equivalent to High Elves from the Players Handbook)

 The Altarim are the subrace traditionally thought of by the rest of Farland as Elves (though few other races know enough to distinguish Ranarim and Galan from Altarim).
 The Altarim of the Belendale live in bower-communities or tree-top fletches scattered throughout the vast woodland.
 Though technically ruled by the Galan of the Summervale, they are a free-spirited and independent people who are satisfied to spend their centuries in the Hinterlands tending their forests and gardens.

-- Languages: Elven, choice of either one human language or Blackspeech
+- Languages: Elven, one other language

 Liberated Kingdoms: Elhil are looked on with awe and some suspicion, but because of legends will probably be looked up to and revered as well.
 Their words will carry weight.
 Elhil are still rare in the free lands, but they are beginning to emerge from the Belendale (and even occasionally from the Luvam Wood) and are growing more common.

 Occupied Kingdoms: Elhil are often slain on sight or taken into slavery.
 It is wise for an Elhan to hide his race if possible in these lands.
 The Luvam Wood, home of the Ranarim, lies inside the occupied Kingdom of Orland, though the evil has not yet breached its borders.